 While in Sonoma County, visit the home of America’s favorite Chardonnay

-Kendall-Jackson Wine Estates has been anchored in Sonoma County for nearly 30 years with the understanding that the cold Pacific Ocean allows the winemaking team to make superior quality wines.
+Kendall-Jackson Wine Estate & Gardens has been anchored in Sonoma County for nearly 30 years with the understanding that the cold Pacific Ocean allows the winemaking team to make superior quality wines.

 Stop by Kendall-Jackson and experience a unique wine and food pairing adventure.